 (See also Overview of Rickettsial and Related Infections.)

-Spotted fever rickettsioses include North Asian tick-borne rickettsiosis, Queensland tick typhus, African tick typhus (African tick bite fever), Mediterranean spotted fever (boutonneuse fever), and Rickettsia parkeri rickettsiosis (transmitted by the Gulf Coast tick [Amblyomma maculatum]—see Table: Diseases Caused by Rickettsia, Orientia, Ehrlichia, Anaplasma, and Coxiella Species).
+Spotted fever rickettsioses include North Asian tick-borne rickettsiosis, Queensland tick typhus, African tick typhus (African tick bite fever), Mediterranean spotted fever (boutonneuse fever), and Rickettsia parkeri rickettsiosis (transmitted by the Gulf Coast tick [Amblyomma maculatum]—see table Diseases Caused by Rickettsia, Orientia, Ehrlichia, Anaplasma, and Coxiella Species).
 The causative agents belong to the spotted fever group of rickettsiae.

-Symptoms and Signs
+Symptoms and Signs of Spotted Fever Rickettsioses

 The symptoms and signs are similar for all spotted fever rickettsioses and generally milder than with RMSF.

 After an incubation period of 5 to 7 days, fever, malaise, headache, and conjunctival injection develop.
 With the onset of fever, a small buttonlike ulcer 2 to 5 mm in diameter with a black center appears (an eschar or, in boutonneuse fever, tache noire).
 Usually, the regional or satellite lymph nodes are enlarged.
-On about the 4th day of fever, a red maculopapular rash appears on the forearms and extends to most of the body, including the palms and soles.
-Fever lasts into the 2nd week.
+On about the fourth day of fever, a red maculopapular rash appears on the forearms and extends to most of the body, including the palms and soles.
+Fever lasts into the second week.

 No effective vaccine is available to prevent spotted fever rickettsioses.
 Measures can be taken to prevent tick bites.
 (See also Centers for Disease Control and Prevention: Preventing tick bites.)